 It is a carnival of delights leading somewhere you don’t want to go.
 Somewhere dark and cold, filled with the damp ambiguous shapes of things you’d hoped were forgotten.
 The company is the creation of Lee Mark Jones, a contemporary performance artist with a passion for the chaotic and surreal.

 “I intend to attract a new kind of audience which does not usually go to the theatre; an audience craving strange journeys of darkness, horror, suspense, and wonder.
 All these thrills we will provoke into life, in the flesh, breathing and bleeding on stage, and right in your face.”
 Lee Mark Jones

 “You've got the makings of an amazing piece of theatre there.”

-Ed Collier (China Plate) Review of rehearsal of 'A Rock 'n' Roll Suicide!'
+Ed Collier (China Plate) on 'A Rock 'n' Roll Suicide!'

 “ I love Lee as an actor, he’s Dangerous and doesnt give a fuck!” -Chris Thorpe

 "Looks like some wild and wicked work”- Andy Field, Forest Fringe co-director

 "Bold artistic instincts and vision”- Pippa Frith, Fierce Festival Producer.